 top of page

-As far as I know, when most copywriters deliver words to their clients, they usually send a Word doc full of text – and that's about it.
+As far as I know, when most website copywriters deliver words to their clients, they usually send a Word doc full of text – and that's about it.

 That's certainly the impression I get from my own clients when they bring me in to tidy up work that other freelance copywriters have done.